adamedx/autographps-sdk/ROADMAP.md

 * switch to 3 columns by default -- remove class
 * Move some data to info, possibly show rwx
 * Make token caches per app-per cloud.
+* Use argumentcompleter advanced parameter rather than registerparametercompleter

 #### Stdposh improvements